tearust/tapp-tutor/get_started.md

 **TEA Party** is a demo [[What_makes_a_Web3_application| Web3.0]] application running on the TEA Project.

 # The goal of TEA Party
-We built tje TEA Party TApp to show:
+We built the TEA Party TApp to show:

 - What a typical [[What_makes_a_Web3_application|Web3.0]] App (We call them TApps) looks like.